How Feedback Evolved Over Time

 DanielVF raised that a 7702-delegated EOA today can choose per-transaction whether to invoke its delegation or send a "regular transaction" that bypasses the delegation code, because the transaction-type envelope encodes that intent explicitly.
 Under the current EIP-8141 rule ("if there's code, use the code, otherwise use the default code"), a 7702-delegated EOA loses that choice: the delegation code always wins.
 DanielVF argued for restoring explicit opt-in via a flag byte in frame.data selecting between default-code paths and the 7702 delegation. derek agreed the inconsistency is interesting but questioned the implementation. alex-forshtat-tbk observed that the existing signature_type first byte already acts as an EOA-scoped flag (0x0 for ecrecover, 0x1 for P256VERIFY) and proposed extending it with 0x2 meaning "use 7702 code."
 No PR yet; sits on top of the 7702-delegation + default-code gap already flagged in the current-spec Related Proposals table.

 What changed because of this phase: per-frame value merged (PR #11534, Apr 16).
-EIP-8141 formally submitted to the Hegotá CFI list via PR #11537 (still pending one reviewer).
+EIP-8141 formally submitted to the Hegotá CFI list via PR #11537 on Apr 17 (merged Apr 30, recorded in Phase 7).
 The next wave of discussion opened with Nero_eth's three-gates analysis, focused on how frame transactions interact with privacy pools under FOCIL and VOPS constraints.

-Phase 7: Guarantors, Sighash Security, and Mempool Relaxations (Apr 22 – Apr 24)
+Phase 7: Mempool Risk-Shifting and Svalbard Ratification (Apr 22 – Apr 27)

 Phase 7 opens with a same-day pairing on Apr 22: a small security cleanup aligning the sighash with EIP-2718, and the first of two mempool-policy proposals from derekchiang that reframe long-standing restrictions.
 The guarantors PR proposes an economic-risk workaround (a payer that commits to paying gas even if sender validation fails) that lets mempool nodes skip sender simulation entirely, which would open ERC-20 gas repayment with trustless onchain verification to public propagation without the VOPS/statelessness tradeoffs that motivated the original restriction.
-Two days later, a second PR drops EIP-7997 from requires and relaxes the deploy-frame rule so any stateless factory qualifies.
-Together the two mempool PRs push the restrictive tier toward a more rule-based, less named-contract-dependent policy.
-This phase sits at the beginning of its discussion arc, not the end.
+Five days later, the Svalbard interop hosts a native-AA breakout that ratifies the constraint set EIP-8141 has been converging toward: no mandatory relayers, statelessness and ZK-EVM compatibility, public-mempool admissibility, FOCIL compatibility, and ETH-denominated sponsorship as the core case (ERC-20 explicitly deferred to relayer-dependent paths).
+Phase 7's character is design-level: an early proposal for shifting mempool risk onto a payer, and a core-dev consensus event that puts the constraints under which proposals like guarantors must hold up on the record.
+Net spec impact in Phase 7 itself: the sighash type-byte fix.
+The follow-on cleanup, the factory relaxation, and the Hegotá CFI landing all fall in the next phase.

 Transaction-Type Sighash Fix (Merged)